convox/docs/docs/networking/nlb.md

 # Network Load Balancing

 Convox v2 Racks can provision Network Load Balancers (NLBs) alongside the default Application Load Balancer.
-NLBs operate at Layer 4, allowing Services to accept traffic on arbitrary ports — raw TCP for protocols the ALB cannot handle (MQTT, Redis, raw TCP gRPC, game-server protocols) and TLS-terminating listeners when you need ACM-issued certificates on a non-HTTP port.
+NLBs operate at Layer 4, allowing Services to accept traffic on arbitrary ports: raw TCP for protocols the ALB cannot handle (MQTT, Redis, raw TCP gRPC, game-server protocols) and TLS-terminating listeners when you need ACM-issued certificates on a non-HTTP port.

 NLBs are opt-in at the Rack level and again per-Service.
 The existing ALB routing is unaffected.